middleclicker/Wechat-Moments-Scraper/README.md

 Data you can expect
 <img width="873" alt="data_collected" src="https://user-images.githubusercontent.com/60602265/213367076-12ef39b7-efff-4c26-8d53-6033ac9684bd.png">

-Other two files are for legacy CSV version.
-Don't use them, probably.

 Will probably have some unexpected bugs, look through the adomination if you want...
 But overall, it should work fine.

 # Todo